 Put simply, a Life Plan Community offers everything you may ever need – all in one place.

-Access all levels of care in a Life Plan Community
+Access All Levels of Care in a Life Plan Community

 Life Plan communities offer all three levels of long-term care: independent living, assisted living, and skilled nursing.
 They may also provide memory care, which can support residents with dementia who need assisted living or skilled nursing care.